 Interested and qualified students may pursue several opportunities for advanced work, including graduate courses and participation with graduate students and faculty in research.
 The department encourages its students to “do physics” at the earliest opportunity by making arrangements to work with one of the research groups or by arranging an independent research tutorial.
 Research may be experimental or theoretical and may, but need not, result in a senior honors thesis.
 Most majors who intend to write a thesis begin research no later than the junior year and continue it through the summer into the senior year.
-Current research interests include chaos theory, soft condensed-matter physics, granular flow, third sound in superfluid films, laser plasmas, spectroscopy and collision studies involving excited atoms and molecules, and wave transport in complex media.
+Current research interests include chaos theory, soft condensed-matter physics, granular flow, third sound in superfluid films, laser plasmas, spectroscopy, collision studies involving excited atoms and molecules, and wave transport in complex media.

 Laboratory courses.
-ThePHYS113/PHYS116General Physics I/II sequence has associated laboratory courses, PHYS121 in the fall, and PHYS122 in the spring.
-These laboratory sections are half-credit courses associated with the lecture courses but are not required.
+The PHYS113/PHYS116 sequence has associated laboratory courses, PHYS123 in the fall and PHYS124 in the spring.
+These laboratory sections are half-credit courses associated with the lecture courses.
+PHYS124 is required for the major.
 We encourage students to take the laboratory courses for a firsthand opportunity to observe, both qualitatively and quantitatively, some of the physical phenomena discussed in the lectures.

 To fulfill the major in physics, a student must complete the following:

-- Eight lecture courses, including (a) four core physics courses, PHYS213, 214, 316 and 324 (note that PHYS324 requires MATH222); and (b) at least four other physics course credits at the 200, 300, or 500 level, not including the laboratory courses or MATH221 or 222.
-For most majors, the department strongly recommends PHYS315, followed in importance by 313, and 358.
+- Eight lecture courses, including (a) four core physics courses: PHYS213, PHYS214, PHYS316 and PHYS324 (note that PHYS324 requires MATH222); and (b) at least four other course credits at the 200, 300, or 500 level, not including the laboratory courses or MATH221 or MATH222.
+For most majors, the department strongly recommends PHYS315, followed in importance by PHYS313 and PHYS358

-- Students not planning graduate study in physics and who are interested in applying their knowledge of physics to other areas of the curriculum may choose up to four courses from other departments to satisfy requirement 1(b) above.
+- Students not planning graduate study in physics and who are interested in applying their knowledge of physics to other areas of the curriculum may choose up to four courses from other departments to satisfy requirement (b) above.
 This must be done in consultation with the physics major advisor, and the selections must constitute a coherent, coordinated program of study.
 Preapproved tracks are available to satisfy requirement (b).

-To be a candidate for departmental honors in physics, a major must submit a thesis describing the investigation of a special problem carried out by the candidate under the direction of a member of the department.
+To be a candidate for departmental honors in physics, a major must submit a thesis describing the investigation of a special problem carried out by the candidate under the direction of a member of the Physics Department.
 In addition, the candidate must have attained a minimum average in the eight lecture courses applied to the major, except those taken in the final semester of the senior year, of B (85.0) for honors and B+ (88.3) for high honors.
-Honors status is voted by the faculty on the basis of students' thesis work.
+Honors status is voted by the faculty on the basis of student’s thesis work.

 Students may receive a maximum of two physics AP credits; one with a score of 5 on the AP physics C mechanics exam and one with a score of 5 on the AP physics C electricity and magnetism exam.
 However, special regulations apply.
 Please check with the registrar or a departmental advisor.
-Students may also receive AP credit with a score of 5 on the AP physics B exam.
+Students may also receive AP credit with a score of 5 on the noncalculus AP physics exam.
 Again, special regulations apply.

-Certificate Program in Informatics and Quantitative World Modeling.
+Certificate Program in Informatics and Modeling.
 The Certificate Program in Informatics and Modeling enhances student choices and options and is an ideal supplement for interested physics majors.
 The certificate program provides students with a coherent set of courses and practical instruction in two pathways: (1) integrative genomics science and (2) computational science and quantitative world modeling.